nixworks/public/news/2004/07/18/index.md

 ##### Palestinians
 ### [ Thousands of Palestinians take to the streets to protest appointments by Yasser Arafat.
 Palestinian gunmen attack and burn down a security force post in the Gaza Strip town of Khan Younis manned by forces loyal to Moussa Arafat, the cousin of Yasser Arafat.
 The security forces flee. ](/news/2004/07/18/thousands-of-palestinians-take-to-the-streets-to-protest-appointments-by-yasser-arafat-palestinian-gunmen-attack-and-burn-down-a-security.md)
-_Context: Gaza Strip, gun, Khan Younis, Yasser Arafat, Palestinians, Moussa Arafat_
+_Context: Khan Younis, gun, Moussa Arafat, Gaza Strip, Palestinians, Yasser Arafat_

 ##### U.S. President
 ### [ U.S. President George W. Bush states that the establishment of a Palestinian state by the end of 2005 is unlikely due to instability and violence in the Palestinian Authority. ](/news/2004/07/18/u-s-president-george-w-bush-states-that-the-establishment-of-a-palestinian-state-by-the-end-of-2005-is-unlikely-due-to-instability-and-vi.md)
-_Context: Palestinian state, George W. Bush, Palestinian Authority, U.S. President_
+_Context: Palestinian state, U.S. President, Palestinian Authority, George W. Bush_

 ##### Argentina
 ### [ Argentina holds a national day of mourning to mark the tenth anniversary of the AMIA Jewish community centre bombing. ](/news/2004/07/18/argentina-holds-a-national-day-of-mourning-to-mark-the-tenth-anniversary-of-the-amia-jewish-community-centre-bombing.md)